Blue Klonopin (Clonazepam) pills scattered from an open prescription bottle on a white background

 When a benzodiazepine is taken, brain activity is calmed.
 This results in the user feeling relaxed, calm and even euphoric.
 Adversely, when a benzodiazepine is stopped, the brain goes into acute overdrive, resulting in some unpleasant and exaggerated symptoms.

-The brain will acclimate to functioning under its influence during the prolonged usage of a benzodiazepine.
+During prolonged use of a benzodiazepine, the brain will acclimate to functioning under its influence.
 When the brain becomes tolerant to the effects, the user will feel no benefits other than staving off withdrawal symptoms.
-To feel the desired benefits of the drug, the dosage or frequency of administration will need to be increased.
+The dosage or frequency of administration will need to be increased to feel the desired benefits of the drug.

 Tolerance is never-ending and progressive.
-The brain continues to adjust to functioning with each increase.
+With each increase, the brain continues to adjust to functioning.
 This usually starts to happen over two to four weeks of continuous use.

 Abruptly stopping a benzodiazepine where tolerance and dependence have formed is extremely dangerous.

-Just as tolerance is built, the brain needs time to acclimatise to a slowly reduced amount.
+As tolerance is built, the brain needs time to acclimate to a slowly reduced amount.
 This is why inpatient detoxification for dependence is often recommended.
 The reduction in medication is carefully monitored and controlled by trained medical professionals, ensuring patient safety.

 Physical symptoms of Klonopin withdrawal include: